sy77777en/CameraBench/README.md

 ![Demo GIF](./images/sfm_vs_vlm.jpg)
 > **SfMs and VLMs performance on CameraBench**: Generative VLMs (evaluated with [VQAScore](https://linzhiqiu.github.io/papers/vqascore/)) trail classical SfM/SLAM in pure geometry, yet they outperform discriminative VLMs that rely on CLIPScore/ITMScore and—even better—capture scene‑aware semantic cues missed by SfM
-> After simple supervised fine‑tuning (SFT) on ≈1,400 extra annotated clips, our 7B Qwen2.5‑VL doubles its AP, outperforming the current best MegaSAM.
+> After simple supervised fine‑tuning (SFT) on ≈1,400 extra annotated clips, our 7B Qwen2.5‑VL doubles its AP, outperforming the current best MegaSAM!

 ## 📰 News
 - **[2025/04/26]🔥** We open‑sourced our **fine‑tuned 7B model** and the public **test set**—1 000+ videos with expert labels & captions.
 Stay tuned for stronger models in the future!